awesome-mixin-network/bitcoin-cli-wallet-python/README.md

 #### Fast
 Every payment happen on Mixin network can be confirmed in 1 second.
 #### Protect your privacy
-Every account can be created anonymously.
-Every payment is anonymous for public.
+Anonymously create account, anonymously pay and transfer cryptocurrency.
 #### Still powerful
-Anonymous and instantly trade Bitcoin and altercoins, asset still in your wallet instead of a centralized exchange.
+Instantly trade Bitcoin and altercoins, asset is in your wallet instead of a centralized exchange.
 #### Portal to an open world
 1. You can sell or buy any ERC20 token inside wallet through open exchange protocol Ocean.one
 2. You can play fair dice game